fglock/Perlito/README-perlito5-Java.md

   - (DONE) Scalar::blessed

-  - TODO - unit tests (work in progress)
+  - TODO tests - unit tests (work in progress)

+  - TODO tests - tests for modules in `src5/lib/Perlito5X`

-  - TODO - invalidate method cache when subroutine changes or @INC changes
+  - TODO tests - invalidate method cache when subroutine changes or @INC changes

 - Perl features

   - overload

+    - TODO - remove optimizations when one of the operators is overloaded

   - tie()